© Copyright 2021, Michael Lewarne. All Rights Reserved

 Practices that are frustrated by how things are going and want new insights into their practice and actionable plans on how to make it better.

 We’ll meet (in person or online).
-We’ll chat.
 I’ll ask a lot of questions.
-I’ll listen.
+I’ll listen to what you have to say.

 Taking time to consider what’s working, what’s not, what could be better and where to start.